fjahr/lightning-mw/11-payment-encoding.md

 # Payer / Payee Interactions

-These are generally defined by the rest of the Lightning BOLT series, but it's worth noting that [BOLT #5](05-onchain.md) specifies that the payee SHOULD accept up to twice the expected `amount`, so the payer can make payments harder to track by adding small variations.
+These are generally defined by the rest of the Lightning BMW series, but it's worth noting that [BMW #5](05-onchain.md) specifies that the payee SHOULD accept up to twice the expected `amount`, so the payer can make payments harder to track by adding small variations.